 Whether or not you have the services of a professional content strategist or copywriter on hand, you may be the best person to write your website copy (or at least the first draft).
 You know your company, your offering and your market landscape the best.
 For those cases, here are some general guidelines that will make writing for your website easier, your intentions more clear, and your visitors happier.

 Use the inverted pyramid news writing style

 Summarize the page’s content in the first paragraph.
 In the next paragraph or so, you can provide supporting details with the most important details first followed by the lesser ones.

 The first 11 letters of each chunk of text are the most read and people often skip whole words.
 Think about the words people would search on to find your content and then use those words in your headings and in the first few sentences of your paragraphs.

 Headings should provide useful information about the content.
 “Welcome” is not as descriptive as “Looking for a lightweight mountain bike?
 We have three new carbon frames just in.”

 Keep it short

-Short words, short paragraphs and short pages — chunk it out.
-Long form copy is okay, but we recommend employing techniques like show/hide toggles or PDF downloads to control the amount of content a visitor first sees so as not to overwhelm them and give them the ability to drill down for more info if they want it.
+Create information hierarchy.
+Use techniques like accordion functionality, jump links, or inner page navigation to control the amount of content a visitor first sees.
+This will prevent information overwhelm and give them the ability to drill down for more info if they want it.

 Swap out complicated words with simple, short ones.
 Believe it or not, the use of short words actually increases the perception of intelligence and improves retention.